Olivia Di Matteo

 For UBC undergraduate students

-If you are interested, please contact Olivia directly at olivia @ ece.ubc.ca.
+We do not currently have any open positions.
+If you are considering a directed studies or research experience course in 2025, please contact Olivia directly at olivia @ ece.ubc.ca.

 Group code of conduct